nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC09 - Remove members from a group**

 **MSS**
-1. User requests to <ins>see a list of groups (UC06)</ins>
+1. User requests to <ins>see a list of groups (UC06)</ins>.
-2. User requests to <ins>view members of a group (UC07)</ins>
+2. User requests to <ins>view members of a group (UC07)</ins>.
-3. User requests to remove one or more members from a group
+3. User requests to remove one or more members from a group.
-4. CFG removes the specified members from the group
+4. CFG removes the specified members from the group.

     Use case ends.